So far so good

 Unknown

 Let me give you a quick status update.
-I haven’t been able to keep the writing momentum going.
-I succeeded with my reading goal though.
-I finished the first book and started the second one, exercising has been going great as well, at least 2-3 times a week, so at least there’s that.
+I haven’t been able to keep the writing momentum going, but I did succeed with my reading goal.
+I finished the first book and started the second one.
+Exercising has also been going great—at least 2-3 times a week—so there’s that.

-The plan is to try and get Alaska going this week as well.
-I’m usually quite tired in the evening, so I’ll try to start to write in school.
-I have some free periods and If I get half an hour of writing time each day I’m good.
-I think the goal has to be to write in school and rewrite at home.
-At least that’s the plan
+The plan is to try and get Alaska moving this week as well.
+I’m usually quite tired in the evenings, so I’ll aim to write during school hours.
+I have some free periods, and if I can carve out just half an hour of writing each day, I’ll be good.
+The goal will be to write at school and rewrite at home—at least that’s the plan.

-I’m also working on a new D&D Campaign, the next chapter in my Driftworld Saga.
-I’m adapting Tomb of Annihilation for my setting an my characters.
-I’m scaling it down a bit and populate it with my own NPC and adjust the setting a bit and so on.
-I just came up with my Version of the Death Curse.
-I call it Snake Fever and it’s almost as devastating.
+I’m also working on a new D&D campaign—the next chapter in my Driftworld Saga.
+I’m adapting Tomb of Annihilation for my setting and characters, scaling it down a bit, populating it with my own NPCs, and adjusting the setting to fit.
+I just came up with my version of the Death Curse, which I’m calling Snake Fever.
+It’s almost as devastating.

 It’s a shame that writing isn’t as easy as entertaining a bunch of 18-year-olds.

-Let’s end this post with my favourite song from the show, incidentally the best songs from the (inferior) movie.
+Let’s end this post with my favorite song from the show, which also happens to be one of the best songs from the (inferior) movie.

 I know….

-Looking back it my blog history it seems that the last couple of posts have all been along the lines of:
+Looking back at my blog history, it seems like my last couple of posts have all followed the same pattern:

-After that there’s no new post for 3-6 month and then the whole thing starts again.
-So let’s just never ever talk about this again.
-Let’s look into the future.
-I actually thought about deleting this thing here but this blog is dearer to me than you might think.
-It’s a big part of who I am and to some extents it’s probably closer to my true self than I am on a day to day basis.
-Many of the posts on this blog helped my clarify things about myself and I want to continue to have this outlet.
-Sometimes I have things to say and sometimes I just don’t, at least not on here.
+I actually thought about deleting this blog, but it’s dearer to me than you might think.
+It’s a big part of who I am, and in some ways, it’s probably closer to my true self than I am on a day-to-day basis.
+Many of these posts have helped me clarify things about myself, and I want to keep this outlet.
+Sometimes I have things to say, and sometimes I just don’t—at least, not here.

-The last few month have actually been quote good.
-I didn’t get that much writing done but I feel pretty good otherwise.
-I played more D&D than ever and my newest Toy (an Oculus Quest) keeps me moving (at least my hands).
-School is going pretty well and I feel really on top of things, not sure if that’s an accomplishment for 37 but I feel good about that.
+The last few months have actually been quite good.
+I didn’t get much writing done, but otherwise, I feel great.
+I played more D&D than ever, and my newest toy (an Oculus Quest) keeps me moving—well, at least my hands.
+School is going well, and I feel really on top of things.
+Not sure if that’s an accomplishment at 37, but I feel good about it.

-I actually managed to rewrite the first 40 pages of Alaska during the last few 2 and a half weeks.
-I’m really trying to put my general well-being to some use.
-I started to read for myself again (Outliers by Malcolm Gladwell, highly recommended), I’m doing some exercise and as I mentioned I’m fixing my writing muscles.
-Hence this post, I finished the rewrite yesterday so I’m taking a break to gather my thoughts and figure out where the story of Ajuk and the Uglies is going.
-I have some notes and I think I finally cracked one of the biggest issues.
+I even managed to rewrite the first 40 pages of Alaska over the last two and a half weeks.
+I’m really trying to put my general well-being to good use.
+I’ve started reading for myself again (Outliers by Malcolm Gladwell—highly recommended), doing some exercise, and, as I mentioned, fixing my writing muscles.
+Hence this post.
+I finished the rewrite yesterday, so I’m taking a little break to gather my thoughts and figure out where the story of Ajuk and the Uglies is going.
+I’ve got some notes, and I think I’ve finally cracked one of the biggest issues.

 “Life is what happens to you while you’re busy making other plans.”

-To say that I’m behind on my updates and my writing would be an understatement.
-I totally failed after those first few days and I have to take complete responsibility.
-No excuse this time.
-One could argue that I’m really good in finding excuses or reasons why now (as in any time I could have written in the last few weeks) is or was a bad time to do so.
-This “talent” extended to pretty much any aspect of my life.
-There’s an argument to be made that I’m really relaxed at the moment and that’s definitely true but I don’t this that’s treason why I’m not doing things that are good for me and or I really enjoy, at least one I’m actually doing them1
+To say that I’m behind on my updates and writing would be an understatement.
+I completely failed after those first few days, and I take full responsibility.
+No excuses this time.
+One could argue that I’m exceptionally good at finding excuses or reasons why now (as in any moment I could have written over the last few weeks) isn’t the right time.
+This “talent” extends to pretty much every aspect of my life.

-So do I have a plan to change that, not really but I’m going to take it one day at a time.
-Next weekend we have our big concert.
-So this is a really bad week to start, and that’s exactly why I’m doing it.
-I’m going to set asides some time, to work on Alaska.
-I hope to resume the “one page a day” schedule pretty soon bur for now I’m starting with 30 minute write sprints.
-That time frame seems manageable, even during a busy week and The goal is to make writing part of my daily routine again.
+So, do I have a plan to change that?
+Not really.
+But I’m taking it one day at a time.
+Next weekend, we have our big concert, so this is a terrible week to start—and that’s exactly why I’m doing it.
+I’m setting aside some time to work on Alaska.
+I hope to get back to my “one page a day” schedule soon, but for now, I’m starting with 30-minute writing sprints.
+That feels manageable, even during a busy week, and the goal is to make writing part of my daily routine again.

-Other than that, life’s pretty good.
-I have a handle on my diet again, I’m on track to be my best possible self again.
-School is going great as well.
-So there’s nothing to complain about besides my lack of drive and #Momentum but I’m working on that.
-But Now I have to go rehearse for the concert and I also need to get 30 minutes of writing done.
+Other than that, life is pretty good.
+I’ve got a handle on my diet again, and I’m on track to be my best possible self.
+School is going great too, so there’s really nothing to complain about—except my lack of drive and #Momentum.
+But I’m working on that.

 1. Starting to write is so much harder than actually writing.